Automattic/Gravatar-SDK-Android/docs/get-started/get-started.md

 ### Add a Profile Component to your Jetpack Compose App

-Then, you can use the following code snippet to integrate the Gravatar profile in your app.
+You can use the following code snippet to integrate the Gravatar profile in your app.
 This is a very simple component that fetches a Gravatar profile and displays it in a `ProfileCard` composable.

 ```kotlin
 @Composable